-The following teachers offer their dharma knowledge, insight and wisdom to the Benicia Sangha.
-We do not have a regular teacher but, instead, feel fortunate that we have the opportunity to benefit from the gifts of many dedicated teachers.
+The following teachers have offered their dharma knowledge, insight and wisdom to the Benicia Sangha on a regular basis.
+Since 2016, Tony Bernhard has come to Benicia Sangha once a month; on and the second Sunday of the month we feel fortunate that we benefit from the gifts of many other wise and dedicated teachers.

 Laura Burges Ryuko Laura Burges, a lay entrusted dharma teacher in the Soto Zen tradition, lectures and leads retreats at different practice places in Northern California.
 A teacher of children for over 30 years, she brings mindfulness practice into the elementary classroom.
 Laura co-founded the Sangha in Recovery Program at the San Francisco Zen Center and is the abiding teacher at Lenox House Meditation Group in Oakland.

 Donald Rothberg Donald Rothberg, PhD. has practiced Insight Meditation since 1976, and has also received training in Tibetan Dzogchen and Mahamudra practice and the Hakomi approach to body-based psychotherapy.
-Formerly on the faculties of the University of Kentucky, Kenyon College, and Saybrook Graduate School, he currently writes and teaches classes, groups and retreats on meditation, daily life practice, spirituality, psychology and socially engaged Buddhism.
+He currently writes and teaches classes, groups and retreats on meditation, daily life practice, spirituality, psychology and socially engaged Buddhism.
 He is an organizer, teacher and former board member of the Buddhist Peace Fellowship.
 Donald has helped to guide three six-month to two-year training programs in socially engaged spirituality through the Buddhist Peace Fellowship (the BASE Program), Saybrook (the Socially Engaged Spirituality Program) and the Spirit Rock (the Path of Engagement Program).
 He is author of The Engaged Spiritual Life: A Buddhist Approach to Transforming Ourselves and the World and the co-editor of Ken Wilder in Dialogue: Conversations with Leadig Transpersonal Thinkers.
-To listen to some of Donald's dharma talks, visit http://www.dharmaseed.org/feeds/complete_teacher/55/
+To listen to some of Donald's dharma talks, visit Dharmaseed.org